staticka/staticka/README.md

 ### Customization

-To customize the directory structure of the static site, add a file named `staticka.php` to specify the paths of the required files/directories:
+To customize the directory structure of the static site, add a file named `staticka.php` to specify the paths of the required files/directories and its other settings.
+The settings specified below will be discussed later.

+**staticka.php**

 ``` php
 return array(